 Window blind cords can be extremely dangerous.
 They get little attention because they are such a regular part of everyday life.
 However, for infants and toddlers, they are a significant safety hazard that can result in severe injuries and even death.
 In fact, the US Consumer Product Safety Commission (CPSC) has listed window cords as one of the top five safety hazards in the home.
 They recommend using cordless window coverings in all homes where children visit or live.

 The CPSC has recalled over five million window coverings because of safety hazards, including vertical and horizontal blinds, Roman shades, and roller and roll-up blinds.
 If your child has suffered injuries from a window blind cord, you may have a legal claim.
-You should speak with a California product liability attorney to discuss your options.
+You should speak with a California product liability lawyer to discuss your options.

 The Center for Injury Research and Policy at Nationwide Children’s Hospital conducted a 26-year long study that they published in December 2017.
 They found that two children, on average, will go to the emergency room every day because of injuries from window blinds.
 While most children are treated and released shortly after that, there was about one child fatality per month.
 The CPSC also reports that an average of one child per month is also nearly strangled as well.